You searched for Learning Disorder Delay.

 If your child is experiencing digestive disorders, his or her doctor will take a thorough medical history, noting the symptoms your child has experienced.

-CHOC offers one of the few programs in the nation that treats children with Batten disease, also known as, neuronal ceroid lipofuscinoses (NCL).
+CHOC offers one of the few programs in the nation that treats children with Batten disease.
+Learn what it is, symptoms, causes and treatment.

 CHOC is pleased to offer a one-year, full time, pre-doctoral internship in pediatric psychology.
 The internship is accredited by the American Psychological Association.